MurituMaina/penda_project_students_profiler/README.md

 ## Execution of the Program
 Run the `npm start` on the terminal to launch the code on the browser

+## Usage
+The web app launches the Landing page with the touch of the Penda as an institution.
+The Site allow to view current students and even add new Students.
+The site should allow search students.

 ## Help
 For any assistance and support you can reach me via email <link>vincentmuritumaina@gmail.com